-Tomioka Silk Mill (UNESCO) A showcase of Japan's silk production
+Tomioka Silk Mill & Related Sites (UNESCO) A showcase of Japan's silk production

 Built in the late 19th century, Tomioka Silk Mill helped to transform the country into an industrial powerhouse

-Located in Gunma Prefecture, northwest of Tokyo, Tomioka Silk Mill is comprised of four sites that showcase each phase of silk production.
-Visiting the mill, you'll learn about Japan's push towards rapid modernization in the 19th century, in which the country aspired to be a major industrial nation.
+Located in Gunma Prefecture, northwest of Tokyo, Tomioka Silk Mill & Related Sites is comprised of four sites that showcase each phase of silk production.
+Visiting Tomioka Silk Mill (one of the four sites), you'll learn about Japan's push towards rapid modernization in the 19th century, in which the country aspired to be a major industrial nation.
 The site was added to the UNESCO World Heritage list in June 2014.

-- Viewing the timber-framed brick construction style of the structures, which are the only buildings in Japan to utilize this technique
+- Viewing the timber-framed brick construction style of the structures, which are the only remaining large-scale buildings built in this style in Japan

-- Visiting the colonial-style home of Paul Brunat—the Frenchman hired to supervise production at the factory
+- Seeing the exterior ot the colonial-style home of Paul Brunat—the Frenchman hired to supervise production at the factory

 Explore the mill's expansive grounds